simondlevy/Hackflight/README.md

 state 0 and a Level controller in aux state 1.
 If you leave out the aux state, the PID controller will be active in all states.

+Note these two important points about PID controllers in Hackflight:

-<b>Note that a PID controller is not the same as a
+1. <b>A PID controller is not the same as a
 [flight mode](https://oscarliang.com/rate-acro-horizon-flight-mode-level/).</b>
 For example, so-called [Acro mode](http://ardupilot.org/copter/docs/acro-mode.html#acro-mode) requires a PID controller based on angular